mnot/I-D/stakeholder-rights/draft.md

 # Acknowledgements

 Thanks to Jacob Appelbaum for making the suggestion that led to this document.
-It's not everything you wanted, but it's a start.